SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * What parts of the current implementation do you find most difficult to maintain, and what would you want done differently?

-* What training or ramp-up time would you need to feel confident administering Agentforce Nonprofit after go-live?
+* What training or ramp-up time would you need to feel confident administering Nonprofit Cloud after go-live?

 * Do we have an "over-customized" NPSP instance?